KnetML/NNHelferlein.jl/docs/src/overview.md

 ## Utilities

-A number of additional utilities is included.
+A number of additional utilities are included.
 Please have a look at the utilities section of the API documentation.

+## Bioinformatics

+A number of utilities for bioinformatics are provided, including an amino acid tokenizer to convert amino acid sequences from String to vectors of integers and embedding of amino acids with BLOSUM62 or VHSE8 parameter sets.

+Please have a look at
+the bioinformatics section of the API documentation.